 Foreign House Names in Cornwall

 Many returning Cornish migrants named their houses for the places that they worked in overseas.
-Today the legacy of Cornish mining migration are hundreds of houses with foreign house names.
-But the installation of double glazing or purchases by those unware of the houses heritage has resulted in the dramatic decline of these names in recent years.
+Today the legacy of Cornish mining migration are scores of surviving houses with foreign house names.
+But the installation of double glazing, or purchases by those unware of the houses’ heritage, has resulted in the dramatic decline of these names in recent years.

 Cornish in Latin America

 Coming soon due to popular demand!
-During well over 30 years of research on Cornish mining migration, I have recorded the details of names, dates, place of birth, destinations and family details of over 3,000 people who migrated to work primarily in Latin America (Central America, South America and the Caribbean).
+During well over 30 years of research on Cornish mining migration, I have recorded the details of names, dates, place of birth, destinations and family details of over 3,000 people who migrated to work in Latin America (primarily the Spanish Americas).